Tanz0rz/haxe-fmod/docs/getting-started.md

     export LIBRARY_PATH="$FMOD_SDK/api/core/lib/x86_64:$FMOD_SDK/api/studio/lib/x86_64${LIBRARY_PATH:+:$LIBRARY_PATH}"
     ```

-    You should hear your event as soon as the window opens.
-A silent run with a clean build points at missing banks, and the console output names the failing path when `FmodManager.EnableDebugMessages()` is on.
+    You hear your event as soon as the window opens.
+A silent run with a clean build points at missing banks.
+The console output names the failing path when `FmodManager.EnableDebugMessages()` is on.

-    **In the browser**: khamake writes an `index.html` only when none exists, so provide your own that loads the FMOD engine ahead of the game, then host the directory as a static site with the banks under `assets/fmod/Desktop`.
+    **In the browser**: khamake writes an `index.html` only when none exists.
+Provide your own that loads the FMOD engine ahead of the game.
+Then host the directory as a static site with the banks under `assets/fmod/Desktop`.

     ```bash
     node /path/to/Kha/make.js html5